pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Restricting values with validators
 **********************************
 Many GPIB/SCPI commands are more restrictive than our basic examples above.
-The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function has the ability to encode these restrictions using :mod:`validators <pymeasure.instruments.validators>`.
+The :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` function has the ability to encode these restrictions using :mod:`validators <pymeasure.instruments.validators>`.
 A validator is a function that takes a value and a set of values, and returns a valid value or raises an exception.
 There are a number of pre-defined validators in :mod:`pymeasure.instruments.validators` that should cover most situations.
 We will cover the four basic types here.

 In the examples below we assume you have imported the validators.